 Gauri Habbada – Mangaladravya

-Another specialty of this festival is that the ‘tavaru maneyavaru’ (the married woman’s parents / brothers) send gauri habbada – mangaladravya to the married girls of their family.
+Another speciality of this festival is that the ‘tavaru maneyavaru’ (the married woman’s parents / brothers) send gauri habbada – mangaladravya to the married girls of their family.
 Some send money as representation of mangaladravya.

 In South India many sweet and savouries like the delectable hoLige / Obattu, payasa, Huggi/chitranna and Bajji, Kosumbari are prepared and offer to the Deity before family and friends gather for a traditional get to gather.
 It continues to the next day with the celebrations for Lord Ganesha’s Festival .